Magical Warfare: Reception

 The anime series has been met with overwhelmingly negative reviews.

 Nicole MacLean of THEM Anime Reviews found several problems with the show, among them being the bland characters, poorly constructed plot, and the cliffhanger ending.
 She concludes that "the laziness and incompetence on display throughout are just depressing to witness."

-Suzuki admitted that it was a mistake to have his light novel adapted into an anime.
+Original author Hisashi Suzuki was hesitant about the anime and divulged mixed feelings but said he found the anime to be "fairly interesting."